jonnonz1/nz-statute-book/acts/public/2002/trade-marks-act-2002.md

 **Amendments**

 ### 201 Acts amended
-The Acts specified in the Schedule are amended in the manner indicated in that schedule.
+The Acts specified in Schedule 1 are amended in the manner indicated in that schedule.

 **Transitional and savings provisions**